“Soil Your Undies” Kick-off!

 How Do I Properly Bury My Undies?

 It’s easy!
-First, make sure that the undies you are burying are undyed and made of 100% cotton, otherwise the experiment may not work.
-It is important to have something that is not 100% cotton attached (the nylon band in undies will work just fine) in case you have really active soil- you want something attached that will not be easily eaten by microbes in the soil.
+First, make sure that the undies you are burying are undyed and made of 100% cotton.
+It is important to have something that is not 100% cotton attached (the elastic waist band in undies will work just fine) in case you have really active soil- you want something attached that will not be easily eaten by microbes in the soil.
 Once you have the appropriate materials, it is time to say goodbye to those undies for two months.

 We also want to gather some information about where you bury your undies and how you take care of your garden.
 Collecting this data will help us track changes as we all work to develop healthy soils.
 We will be creating a community-wide Soil Your Undies map and will be keeping track of the data , so please share information about your undies by visiting THIS ONLINE FORM, or downloading THIS PRINTABLE FORM.
 If you elect to use the printable data sheet, please email the results to firstname.lastname@example.org.